 Registrations are expected to begin from mid-August, and the admit cards are likely to be made available mid-December.
 The registration fee for XAT exam is expected to be the same as last year i.e. Rs.
 1700/- and Rs.
 2000/- (with late fee).
 Also, Indian students, who are applying for General Management Programme (GMP) through GMAT has to pay Rs.
 2500/- and NRI/Foreign candidates has to pay Rs.
 5000/-.

+- Is there a calculator available for XAT?
 No. In the previous version of the test, calculators have not been permitted either on-screen or in the examination hall.
 However, an on-screen calculator may be provided for XAT 2020, depending on how the exam is designed.

+- Can I move between sections of XAT exam 2020?
 Yes.
 Unless specified otherwise for XAT 2020, candidates can move between sections of the examination and can answer the question in any order of their preference.

 - What happens after XAT results?After the XAT results have been declared, shortlisted candidates are invited for a GD-PI round at the respective institutes, following which final admission offers are handed out.